zhangwentao/notebook/react.md

 # about hooks
 + Effects run at the end of a commit after the screen updates.
 This is a good time to synchronize the React components with some external system (like network or a third-party library).

+# key process

++  React waits until all code in the event handlers has run before processing your state updates.